Swappycommits/Sports_Anakytics_Project/README.md

-This is a Sports Analytics Project I am going to perform using IPL data that i got from Kaggle
+This is a Sports Analytics Project I am going to perform using IPL data that I got from Kaggle

 Data Source :https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020